Kinross announces approval to increase normal course issuer bid as part of enhanced share buyback program

 (All dollar amounts are expressed in U.S. dollars, unless otherwise noted.)

 TORONTO, Sept.
-29, 2022 (GLOBE NEWSWIRE) -- Kinross Gold Corporation (“Kinross” or the “Company”) (TSX: K, NYSE: KGC) is pleased to announce that the Toronto Stock Exchange (the “TSX”) has accepted the notice filed by the Company to amend its normal course issuer bid (“NCIB”) program effective as of October 4, 2022.
+29, 2022 (GLOBE NEWSWIRE) -- Kinross Gold Corporation ("Kinross" or the "Company") KKGC is pleased to announce that the Toronto Stock Exchange (the "TSX") has accepted the notice filed by the Company to amend its normal course issuer bid ("NCIB") program effective as of October 4, 2022.

 The amendment increases the maximum number of common shares that may be repurchased from 65,002,277 of its common shares (out of the 1,300,045,558 common shares outstanding as at July 27, 2022) representing 5% of the Company's issued and outstanding common shares, to 114,047,070 of its common shares, representing 10% of the Company's "public float" as at July 27, 2022.